 a collection of 129 panel paintings by Master Theodoric (the world's largest of its kind), the largest portrait gallery of Czech rulers in the Czech Republic.
 This gem of Czech culture must be preserved for future generations.

-Picture gallery of Master Theodoric in the Chapel of the Holy Cross
+The picture gallery of Master Theodoric in the Chapel of the Holy Cross

 Air treatment units installed at the castle

 Data is transferred by radio communication to the courtyard, to the office of the castellan.
 From there, using the Reliance SCADA/HMI system, it's possible to monitor information about the current situation in the chapel on-line, including historical trends.
-In the event that limits are exceeded, the castellan is warned with an alarm.
+In the event that limits are exceeded, the castellan is warned by an alarm.

-The castellan's office with the installed visualization
+The castellan's office with the installed visualization project

-Try the Reliance SCADA/HMI system on several example projects, or download the installer of the trial version for free.
+Try the Reliance SCADA/HMI system on several example projects or download the installer of the trial version for free.

 Visualization of air treatment units in the Chapel of the Holy Cross at Karlstejn Castle

-1x Tecomat NS-950
+1 x Tecomat NS-950

-1x Reliance Runtime Control with 1,000 data points
+1 x Reliance Runtime Control with 1,000 data points